 OVERVIEW

-With two experienced guides, you can walk pack-free, happy knowing every last detail is taken care of.
+With two experienced guides there to ensure every detail is looked after, you can walk pack-free, knowing every last detail is taken care of.

 Highlights

-• Crystal clear water and unspoiled pure white sand
+• Crystal clear water and unspoiled pure white sandy beaches

 • Shipstern Bluff, with its huge surf breaks, towering sea cliffs and soaring dolerite columns